prjemian/spec2nexus/docs/source/nexus_file_layout.rst

     -0.67625003  92 1 343733 0
     #C Wed Feb 10 01:12:39 1999.
 More scan content removed for brevity.

-is written to a NeXus HDF5 file.
-The NeXus HDF5 file has this tree structure (for brevity, additional structure has been removed):
+The SPEC data file is written to a NeXus HDF5 file with this tree structure (for brevity, additional structure has been removed):

 .. code-block::
    :linenos: